Trauma & loss

 Each individual will deal differently with a bereavement or the loss of a relationship or a job and it’s rarely helpful to compare yourself with others or try to rush the grieving process by burying your feelings or avoiding them.

-- It’s generally better not to make any major changes shortly after a bereavement.
+- It’s generally better not to make any major changes to your life shortly after a bereavement.
 If you can give yourself time to grieve and concentrate on taking care of yourself before you make big decisions like selling your home, you are more likely to make a choice that will be right for you in the long term

 Although Vetlife Helpline doesn’t provide bereavement counselling, it is available at any hour of the day to offer a friendly listening service to anyone in the profession who is going through the bereavement process and can signpost callers to professional bereavement counselling services if required.